Blady-Com/gnoga/docs/user_guide.md

 ### Directory structure when developing apps

-If you use the gnoga_make tool it will setup a development directory structure in addition to creating a skeleton application. (see the Singleton and Multi Connect examples in the chapters above)
+If you use the gnoga_make tool it will set up a development directory structure in addition to creating a skeleton application.
+(See the Singleton and Multi-Connect examples in the chapters above.)

 For reference the following directory structure is the basic structure during development:

 ```
-During development the following directory structure works well:

 App Dir
   |